 A new generation of this watch was introduced in 2007, encompassing all of Rolex’s technological and watchmaking expertise.
 Aesthetically, the new versions of the Milgauss, with a 40 mm case, stand out with their distinctive orange seconds hand shaped like a lightning bolt, which was inspired by the original model.
 One of the watches also features a green sapphire crystal, a novelty in watchmaking.

 Telecommunications, medical technology, the aerospace and electrotechnical industries are just a few of the many areas in which magnetic fields play a particularly important role.
 Magnetic fields strongly affect the rate of mechanical watches by magnetizing the components in the movement, in particular the escapement and the oscillator, which are responsible for the watch’s precision.
 Depending on the intensity and the length of exposure to a magnetic field, the movement rate can be negatively influenced and the watch may even stop.
-The reliability and precision of a standard mechanical watch are affected by a magnetic field of 50 to 100 gauss (or 0.01 tesla, according to today’s unit of measure).
+The reliability and precision of a mechanical watch can be affected by a magnetic field of as little as 50 to 100 gauss (or 0.01 tesla, according to today’s unit of measure).
 As a general example, the strength of the magnetic field of an ordinary poster magnet at a distance of 5 mm is around 200 gauss.

 HERITAGE AND EVOLUTION

 In 1956 Rolex succeeded in outsmarting the effects of magnetic fields by designing a watch that resists interference of 1,000 gauss (0.1 tesla, or 80,000 A/m) while preserving its excellent chronometric performance.
 Today, several innovations contribute to the resistance of the Milgauss, a technological gem.
 Most notable of these is the magnetic shield inside the Oyster case.
 Made of two ferromagnetic alloys, this shield surrounds and protects the movement.
-It is engraved with a “B” with an arrow above it, the symbol for magnetic flux density.
-This invention was patented by Rolex in 1956 and has since been further improved.
+It is engraved with a ‘B’ with an arrow above it, the symbol for magnetic flux density.
+This invention was patented in 1956 and has since been further improved.
 The brand has also enhanced two of the movement’s key parts, the oscillator and the escape wheel; since 2007, these have been made from paramagnetic materials.

 THE MILGAUSS, SUPERLATIVE CHRONOMETER CERTIFIED